-Francis L. Belloni, Ph.D., is professor of physiology and dean of the Graduate School of Basic Medical Sciences at New York Medical College.
-He has been a member of the college's faculty since 1981 and served as acting dean until his present appointment in 1997.
+Dana G. Mordue, Ph.D., is associate professor of microbiology and immunology and interim dean of the Graduate School of Basic Medical Sciences at New York Medical College.

 Dr. Mordue's laboratory is interested in understanding how IFN-induced cell autonomous immune mechanisms mediate control of intracellular pathogens and mechanisms intracellular pathogens have evolved to evade these cellular defenses.
 Our primary pathogen model is Toxoplasma gondii, a single cell protozoa pathogen that has successfully evolved to cause disease in virtually any warm-blooded vertebrate including humans.
 Approximately 20% of Americans are chronically infected with T. gondii; however severe symptoms are common only in immune-suppressed individuals.
 A current area of research is aimed at understanding how reactive oxygen (ROS) and nitrogen species (RNS) mediate control of T. gondii and identifying/exploiting parasite vulnerabilities to increase its sensitivity to host cellular defenses.
 Reactive nitrogen species (RNS) hold promise as antimicrobial therapeutics due to their multiplicity of targets within a pathogen, their ability to access microbial targets, and their effectiveness against even dormant organisms.